Background of Prohibited Transactions

 - Dealing with the assets of a plan for one’s personal interest by the Solo 401k or self-directed IRA accountholder or fiduciary.

 - Receipt of consideration from anyone in connection with a transaction involving plan assets by the accountholder or other fiduciary.

-The following are some common examples of prohibited transactions.
+The following are some common examples of IRA prohibited investments and prohibited transactions.
 The self-directed IRA or Solo 401k accountholder may not:

 - Sell a property that he/ she owns personally to the Solo 401k or self-directed IRA